Olympia Medical Center

 Olympia Medical Center (OMC) was a hospital in Los Angeles, California.
+It closed in March 2021 and is currently being reconstructed and converted to the new home of the UCLA Health Resnick Neuropsychiatric Clinic and is set to open in 2026.

 History

 Founded in 1948 as Midway Hospital Medical Center, the hospital has undergone several owners.
 In 1993, Summit Health Ltd. sold the hospital to OrNda HealthCorp.
 It was then purchased by Tenet Healthcare in 1997.
 The hospital was renamed in April 2005 when Tenet sold it to Physicians of Midway, Inc. The new name is drawn from the fact that the building is located on Olympic Blvd.
 As of December 31, 2013, Alecto Healthcare took ownership of and began managing Olympia Medical Center's operations.